 The Alan Candiotti Fund for Innovation in Technology and Education is established in memory of Dr. Alan Candiotti, in recognition of his legacy of leadership at Drew, his enthusiastic commitment to innovation in the integration of technology and the liberal arts, and his longstanding dedication to his students and colleagues.
 The Fund is distributed to faculty and staff members in support of innovative technology projects that improve the quality of instruction and enhance learning opportunities and experiences for Drew students.

-The Candiotti Fund committee will accept applications for grants to be distributed for projects in academic year 2018-2019 through April 30, which they are currently reviewing.
+The Candiotti Fund committee is accepting applications for grants to be distributed for projects in the academic year 2019-20 from now until March 31st.
 Improvement of the quality of instruction and/or enhancement of learning opportunities for Drew students must be the basis of each project.
 Ideas can encompass curricular or co-curricular activities, and in some cases be related to administrative areas.
 Fund budgets can be used for hardware, software, services, student employment, and a stipend/honorarium for the applicant.
 Grants are expected to be up to about $1750.

 Who can apply?